incoresemi/river_core/docs/source/overview.rst

    The major output of this stage is a test-list YAML which follows the syntax/schema mentioned in :ref:`Test List Format<testlist>`. this test list capture all the information about the test and necessary collaterals required to compile each test.
-By adopting a standard format, we inherently allow any source of tests to be integrated into RIVER CORE as a generator plugin as long as a valid test list is created.
+By adopting a standard test-list format, we inherently allow any source of tests to be integrated into RIVER CORE as a generator plugin as long as a valid test list is created.

 3. **Post-Gen**: This stage is called after all the tests are generated and can be used to post-process the tests, validate the tests, profile the tests, remove